Winegrowing

 Rhône Valley

-Total cost of a wine estate
+The total cost of a wine estate

-Advice on buying a wine estate
+Tips for acquiring a wine estate

-Assessing resources and objectives
+Assessing your means and your objectives

 Calling on experts

-Don't overlook operating costs
+Not overlooking operating costs

-Consider diversification opportunities
+Considering diversification opportunities

 In conclusion

-Read more
+Learn more

-Factors influencing the price of a wine estate
+The factors that influence the price of a wine estate

 Location and appellation

-The geographical location of the estate is an essential criterion in determining its price.
-Vineyards located in prestigious regions such as Bordeaux, Burgundy or Champagne generally fetch much higher values than those in other wine-growing regions.
-Even within these regions, prices vary greatly depending on the appellation.
+The geographical situation of the estate is an essential criterion in determining its price.
+Vineyards located in prestigious regions such as Bordeaux, Burgundy or Champagne generally reach far higher values than those in other wine regions.
+Within these regions themselves, the price varies greatly depending on the appellation.
+For example, a hectare of vines in AOC Pauillac changes hands on average at around €3,000,000/ha, compared with a few tens of thousands of euros for a neighbouring regional AOC.

-The size of the domain
+The size of the estate

 The quality of the vines and the terroir